Shreyas-135/Shopify-clone-app/README.md

 heroku config:set DB_USER=db_user_name
 heroku config:set DB_PWD=db_password

-# port is assumed to be 5432
+# Port is assumed to be 5432
 Once setting your db parameters, you'll start downloading the store's order data.

 Understanding Each Component
 For more details on each component see here: https://github.com/garettB/shopify-flask-example#serverpy

 The only changes we make to these components are:
 Rather than showing the index page for shops that have successfully installed the app, we redirect them to the streamlit dashboard.
 We add a dash_auth function which uses Cryptographic nonce to authenticate the user on the streamlit dashboard.
 Warning: it's recommended to consult a security expert on the security risks around this redirect approach using nonce before deploying this into a production environment.